-Two Lakes Loop Trail is a 11.5 mile moderately trafficked loop trail located near St Croix, IN that features a lake and is rated as moderate.
+Two Lakes Loop Trail is a 11.5 mile moderately trafficked loop trail located near St Croix, Indiana that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash